salman-awan/ud858/README.md

 TASK 3: ADDITIONAL QUERIES
 --------------------------
-1. Get Wishlist sessions by speaker:
+1. Get Wishlist sessions by speaker: Added a new endpoint method to get the sessions in the current user's wishlist filtered by the specified speaker.
+This will be useful for first querying the featured speaker (task 4) and then running this query to get all sessions by the featured speaker.

-2. Get Wishlist sessions by city
+2. Get Wishlist sessions by city: Added a new endpoint method to get the sessions in the current user's wishlist filtered by the specified city.
+This will allow the user to quickly see all the sessions they want to attend in a particular city across all conferences.

 TASK 3: QUERY PROBLEM